Emeryville Station Garage

 Emeryville Station Garage Team Tackles Challenges in Design Development

-The project’s location next to the San Francisco Bay in Emeryville, CA created a significant challenge when it came to designing and constructing the mat foundation in an area with a high water table.
-GPLA engineered a solution that mitigated the issue with buoyancy associated with the water table, while also responding to the owner’s request to avoid utilizing a deep foundation pile system in order to contain the cost.
-That solution extends the typical depth of the mat foundation to several inches below the water table, avoiding the need for deep piles to be drilled to secure it.
+The project’s location next to the San Francisco Bay in Emeryville, CA created a significant challenge when it came to designing and constructing the mat foundation in an area with a high-water table.
+GPLA engineered a solution that mitigated the issue of buoyancy associated with the water table, while also responding to the owner’s request to avoid utilizing a deep‑foundation pile system in order to contain cost.
+That solution extended the typical depth of the mat foundation to several inches below the water table, avoiding the need for deep piles to be drilled to secure it.

-Additional challenges on this project include the structure’s close proximity to an adjacent structure and the incorporation of a large bioretention swale at the upper level, which will include decorative plants and trees.
-The team is currently working to deliver a structural engineering design that optimizes the number of parking spaces while achieving the architect’s building design goals by exploring a hybrid solution for the structural system utilizing precast columns and beams.
+Additional challenges on this project included the structure’s close proximity to an adjacent building and the incorporation of a large bioretention swale at the upper level, which included decorative plants and trees.
+The team worked to deliver a structural engineering design that optimized the number of parking spaces while achieving the architect’s building design goals by exploring a hybrid solution for the structural system utilizing precast columns and beams.